-Mayor Thomas M. Menino, who became mayor in 1993 at age 50, has been hospitalized roughly a dozen times over the past two decades.
+Mayor Thomas M. Menino, who became mayor in 1993 at age 50, has been hospitalized more than a dozen times over the past two decades.
 Here are some of the medical issues he has faced.

 March 1995 - Treated for kidney stones during a three-day hospital stay.